 VEX ROBOTICS COMPETITION PROMOTE AWARD ONLINE CHALLENGE

-The winning students and teams will be presented with their awards at the VEX Robotics World Championship, which will take place in Louisville, Ky. from April 25 – May 1.
-Recognized as the largest robotics competition in the world, the VEX Robotics World Championship will unite 1,400 of the best robotics teams internationally who will gather to compete for the title of “World Champion” for the VEX IQ Challenge, VEX Robotics Competition, and VEX U. For more information about VEX Worlds, please visit www.VEXworlds.com.
+The 2018 winners, finalists, and their submissions are available here.
+The winning students and teams will be presented with their awards at the VEX Robotics World Championship, which will take place in Louisville, Ky. from April 24 - April 30.
+Recognized as the largest robotics competition in the world, the VEX Robotics World Championship will unite 1,650 of the best robotics teams internationally who will gather to compete for the title of “World Champion” for the VEX IQ Challenge, VEX Robotics Competition, and VEX U. For more information about VEX Worlds, please visit www.VEXworlds.com.
 For more information about the REC Foundation, please visit www.RoboticsEducation.org or www.RobotEvents.com.

 About the Robotics Education & Competition Foundation